 A number of stories have emerged regarding car and truck makers being accused of using illegal defeat devices and/or cheat software to hide their diesel vehicles’ true emissions.
 While Volkswagen made the most news due to the sheer extent of its diesel cheating scandal, other manufacturers have been accused of the same or similar activity, including Ford, FCA, and Mercedes-Benz.
-While litigation against those vehicle makers may be pending, or concluded with varying levels of penalties, it is important that the public understand that it is not just about a problem owners can’t see or understand.
+While litigation against those vehicle makers may be pending, or concluded with varying levels of fines or penalties, it is important that the public understand that it is not just about a problem owners can’t see or understand.
 When you find your vehicle at the heart of an emissions scandal, the damage to you and your vehicle is real and ongoing.

 In recent history, multiple manufacturers have been alleged to have installed emissions cheat devices their vehicles to evade EPA emissions regulations.
 The particular cheat mechanism installed on the affected vehicles purportedly reduces the nitrogen oxide (NOx) emissions from these models during EPA testing, effectively manipulating the actual emissions to reflect much less pollution than would otherwise occur when these vehicles were being driven on the road.
 Such a cheat device would identify if and when the vehicles were being analyzed while operating on a chassis dynamometer (or an oversized treadmill utilized during testing for emissions) and then reduce emissions while the testing occurred, which in turn caused the vehicle to reflect acceptable emissions levels which were actually misleading and even fraudulent.

-Examining the impact Volkswagen’s recall and software patches could cause, Wired Magazine noted, in an article appropriately titled “VW Owners Aren’t Going to Like the Fixes for Their Diesels,”
+Examining the impact Volkswagen’s recall and software patches could cause, Wired Magazine noted in an article appropriately titled, “VW Owners Aren’t Going to Like the Fixes for Their Diesels,”

 “The downside here is that to achieve the drastic drop in NOx emissions, the cars in test mode sacrificed some fuel economy, or performance.
 Just how much is hard to say, but any drop in torque—one great thing about diesels is how they accelerate off the line—will not make drivers happy.”